MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-create-triggers-design-mode.md

 ### Step 2: Make a new rule

-To create a new rule, from the ribbon, select **New trigger**.
+To create a new rule, from the ribbon, select **New rule**.
 Give it a new name by selecting the default rule name and editing it.
 The **Monitor** section of the rule is prepopulated with the data that you selected in Step 1.

 :::image type="content" source="media/data-activator-create-triggers-design-mode/activator-create-triggers-design-mode-01.png" alt-text="Screenshot of creating a new trigger.":::